 Who Wears the Pants?
 Gender Identity Norms and Intra-Household Financial Decision Making

 Using microdata from U.S. household surveys, I document that families with a financially sophisticated husband are more likely to participate in the stock market than those with a wife of equal financial sophistication.
 This pattern is best explained by gender identity norms, which constrain women's influence over intra-household financial decision making.
-A randomized controlled experiment reveals that female identity hinders idea contribution by the wife, whereas male identity causes men to be obstinate.
-These findings suggest that gender identity norms can have real consequences for household financial well-being.
+A randomized controlled experiment reveals that female identity hinders idea contribution by the wife.
+These findings underscore the roles of intra-household bargaining, as well as social factors such as traditional norms in shaping household financial decisions.

 Keywords: gender identity norms, intra-household financial decision making, randomized controlled experiment, priming